danisvice/Basic-AUTH/README.md

 # HTTP Request with Basic Authentication 🌐

 Welcome to the HTTP Request with Basic Authentication documentation!
-This guide introduces you to a Rust program that makes an HTTP GET request to a server with basic authentication.
-Whether you're a developer or simply curious, this program can be a valuable tool.
-Let's explore its features and usage! 🚀
+This guide introduces you to a Rust program that makes an HTTP GET request to a server with basic authentication. 🚀

 ## Table of Contents